dansmyers/AI/Challenge_Projects/1-Philosophy_RAG/README.md

 You may choose any philosopher or thinker whose primary works are available in the public domain.
 Good sources include Project Gutenberg and the Internet Classics Archive.
 There are *many* possible choices, for example, Plato, Aristotle, Kant, Karl Marx, John Locke, Friedrich Nietzsche, and Mary Wollstonecraft.

-For the thinker that you select, you should be able to choose works totaling at least 10,000 words, and then identify at least **three major concepts** discussed in those works.
+For the thinker that you select, you should be able to choose works totaling at least 10,000 words, and then identify at least **four major concepts** discussed in those works.
 These ideas will become the major topics of the conversation.

 ## Crafting the character